-The green economy is defined as “one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
-In its simplest expression, a green economy can be thought of as one, which is low carbon, resource efficient and socially inclusive” by UNEP 2011.
-Read more..
+The term Green economy defined as “one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
+In its simplest expression, a green economy as one, which is low carbon, resource-efficient and socially inclusive” by UNEP 2011.

-Monetarism an approach to economic policy focused on the control of the money supply which forms a key part of neoliberalism.
-In a de-regulated system, where banks and other institutions are much freer to lend money, the main, if not the only, way to do that is to use interest rates.
-Read more..
+Monetarism, an approach to economic policy to control the money supply — the critical part of neoliberalism.
+In a deregulated system, where banks and other institutions are much free to lend money, the main, if not the only, way to do that is to use interest rates.

-Secondary materials that have been manufactured and used at least once and are to be used again secondary standards national ambient air quality standards designed to protect welfare, including effects on soils, water, crops, vegetation, synthetic (anthropogenic) materials, animals, wildlife, weather, visibility, and climate; damage to property.
-Read more..
+Secondary materials manufactured and used at least once and again.
+Secondary standards national ambient air quality standards designed to protect the welfare, including effects on soils, water, crops, vegetation, synthetic (anthropogenic) materials, animals, wildlife, weather, visibility, and climate; damage to property.